circularsquare/circularsquare.github.io/pages/friends/forsythia.md

 permalink: /friends/forsythia
 ---

+is in the olive family. it's one of the first things to bloom near where i live.

-is mystical and inspiring.
+she is mystical and inspiring.

 forsythia wants to fuck god. forsythia wants to eat the world.

-its eyes burn with a passion and disdain that makes others feel the same.
+her eyes burn with a passion and disdain that makes others feel the same.